Health & Wellness

 - immunization form, and

-- a health history form
+- a health history form.

-Other services include allergy/immunization services and travel health consultation.
 Students may speak by telephone with a health resource nurse for advice at any time, and after-hours nurse consultation is available when UNH Health & Wellness is closed.
 On-site clinical support services include laboratory services, radiology, and pharmacy.
 Not all services are available during the summer or breaks.
 Read more about medical services.

 For emergencies and after-hours care, well-staffed and well-equipped urgent care centers and community hospitals are nearby, and an emergency ambulance service is available in Durham at all times.